Here’s an easy chemo headwear pattern and tutorial so you can make that essential accessory to help her feel more beautiful during recovery.

 If you are using silk, the best way is to lay a piece of cotton fabric on your work table then lay out the silk and place the pattern on the silk fabric.
 The cotton underneath will prevent the silk fabric from moving around too much.
 You can also spray a thin coat of hairspray over the silk, but test this first!
 The hairspray will make it easier to hem as you will see later in the tutorial.
 Pin the pattern and cut while marking the pleats with tailor's chalk.
 If using cotton or rayon you can mark using a notch.

-Step Three: Sewing the top and bottom edge
+Step Two: Sewing the top and bottom edge

 Make a small zigzag on the hem fold and iron.

 Fold the hem 1″.

 Repeat the zigzag on the lower edge, fold 1/8″ and fold again then sew.

 If you are using silk or voile hemming might be a bit more difficult.
 Here is a tutorial that will show you a few ways to hem delicates fabrics.

 Following the pattern make the pleats from the top to the bottom.
 The pleats are very close to each other.
 Sew at 1/4″ to keep the pleats from coming apart.